ncm/nytm-spelling-bee/article.md

     (word, len, skip) = (0, 0, false);
 ```
 Obviously the present syntax doesn't allow it, but syntax is not physics.
-Syntax is something we create in service of usefulness.
-Surprising
-syntactic restrictions make the language more complex for users.
+Surprising syntactic restrictions make the language more complex for users.

 Next, we need to sort the collection of seven-different-letter words,
 and count duplicates.